-UCLA School of Law students have access to many sources of financial support through the School and the larger university.
-Financial assistance is available for incoming students, students working in unpaid (or partially paid) public interest positions during the summer, graduating students, and graduates engaged in public interest work.
+UCLA School of Law public interest-minded students and graduates have access to financial support through the School and the larger university.
+Support is available for incoming students, students working in unpaid (or partially paid) public interest summer positions, graduating students, and graduates engaged in public interest work.

 Financial Assistance for Incoming Students

 Summer Public Service Fellowship Program